 I’ve got a house tour up for you guys today…of our old house!
 It’s a quick and dirty look of how we fit 8 kids into a 4 bedroom, average sized home and how we use the space.
 Big families don’t always have oodles of space but we made it work for quite a few years.
 Hope you like it!

 It gives me lots of nostalgic feels and memories to watch this thing…but mostly it just makes me SO glad that I took about 400 loads to Goodwill during the move.
 SO.
 MUCH.
 JUNK!
 Everyone should move every 10 years or so if only to clean out all the scary recesses of your closets!
+The amount of junk that must be found during Deceased estate rubbish removals would probably make your head spin – all the more reason to use such a service should the need arise.

 And please forgive the shots that are out of focus…I’m new to this vlogging thing and still figuring stuff out.
 Let me know if you’d like to see more real life type videos and what kind!
 I’d love to show more of our day to day if you guys are interested in what 8 crazy kids and a psychotic mom look like on the daily.